jdarkovski/jdarkovski/README.md

 # Hi, i'm Jesse Darkovski
 I'm Jesse, a Computer Science student specializing in Artificial Intelligence, NLP, and Robotics.
 I focus on building humanoid AI and blending technology with human-like experiences.

-> _"How does language shape thought, and how can machines transcend their programming to become something more?"_

 ### 🌐 **Current Projects**

 - **[YUI: Humanoid AI](https://github.com/jdarkovski/YUI)**